Hyperbaric Oxygen & Neurological Disease

 • Stem Cell Mobilization

-In terms of inflammation, Hyperbaric Therapy can enhance anti-inflammatory IL-10 levels in the serum and brain tissues.
-In animal models, Hyperbaric Oxygen has benn shown to increase the expression of Sirt1, Nrf2, and superoxide dismutase (SOD) for modulating inflammation and promoting longevity.
+In animal models, HBO increases the expression of Sirt1, Nrf2, and superoxide dismutase for modulating inflammation and promoting longevity.

-Not much easily accessible data exists for Hyperbaric treatment and Alzheimer's.
-However data exists that suggests Hyperbaric treatment can amyloid burden and tau phosphorylation - part of the pathological processes underlying Alzheimer's.
-Harch 2018 discusses a case report of a 58-year-old female was diagnosed with Alzheimer's dementia which was rapidly progressive in the 8 months prior to initiation of hyperbaric oxygen therapy - she received 40 treatments in total.
+Harch 2018 discusses a case report of a 58-year-old female was diagnosed with Alzheimer's dementia which was rapidly progressive in the 8 months prior to treatment.

-After 21 Hyperbaric treatments the patient reported increased energy, activity, mood, and perform activities of daily living, and work crossword puzzles.
+After 21 treatments the patient reported increased energy, activity, mood, and performance of activities of daily living.

-After 40 Hyperbaric treatments, she reported increased memory, concentration, sleep, conversation, appetite, ability to use the computer, more good days (5/7) than bad days, resolved anxiety, and decreased disorientation and frustration.
+After 40 treatments, she reported increased memory, concentration, sleep, conversation, appetite, ability to use the computer, resolved anxiety, and decreased disorientation and frustration.

 PET scans showed up to a 38% increase in brain metabolism, including typical Alzheimer brain areas.

-29 men and 35 women ranging in age from 37 to 78 years.
-Hyperbaric Oxygen was given daily for 8-12 treatments between 1.3 and 2.0 atm for 40-60 minutes.
-The Hyperbaric Treatment was combined with the taking of nootropic medications and preparations for improving microcirculation.
+Hyperbaric Oxygen was given daily for 8-12 treatments between 1.3 and 2.0 atm for 40-60 minutes with nootropic medications.

-In the Hyperbaric group, 64% reported benefits, 10% reported no change and 10% declined.
-However, only 5% in the Hyperbaric air group reported effect.
+In the Hyperbaric group, 64% reported benefits versus only 5% in the Hyperbaric air group.

 The relapse frequency decreased dramatically in the 11/22 patients over the 8 year period.